The History of Deephaven

 Nellie J was a floating store and stopped at the Deephaven dock twice a week.
 Aboard were fruit, cookies, soda, candy, etc. to keep these active people going.

 Tennis courts were installed at the Playhouse around 1908 but until then the lake and mountains supplied most of the recreation.
-Motorboats were almost unknown, and so it was with paddle, oar and sail that people made their way about.
+Motorboats were almost unknown, and so it was with paddle, oar and sail that people made their way about these unique New Hampshire Resorts.

 Every Saturday night a picnic supper was served across the Bight on Needle Point followed by Miss Bacon's reading of contributions to the camp paper, The Barque and Bight.